MyDJB68/KeePassDroid/README.md

 # keepassdroid
-Founded to request feature enhancements to Keepassdroid.
+Founded to suggest feature enhancements to KeePassDroid.